 In Germany, colloquial term for drunkenness; see under intoxication.

 Term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that lifts someone above their normal emotional state.
 Such a state is caused by psychotropic substances, among other things.
 These are active substances that influence the human psyche.
 Depending on the substance, this is associated with disturbances of consciousness, cognitive abilities, perception, affect and behaviour.
 As a consequence, intoxication is treated by drinking alcohol.
 When consumed in excess, alcohol causes disinhibition, increased emotionality, inhibition of thinking, stupefaction and overestimation of oneself.
-In early advanced civilisations, excessive drinking to the point of drunkenness was a ritualised custom on certain occasions.
+In early advanced civilisations, excessive consumption of alcohol to the point of drunkenness was a ritualised custom on certain occasions.
 Until the Middle Ages, excessive intoxication was considered normal.
 From the 16th century onwards it was outlawed and from the 19th century onwards it was increasingly regarded as a disease (alcoholism).

 The state of intoxication is a state of excitement or stupor lasting minutes to hours, which is usually accompanied by misjudgement of the situation in the form of sensory illusions and always leaves behind complete or partial amnesia (loss of memory).
 In alcohol intoxication, there is initially mental disinhibition, increased urge to speak and move with frequent transition to depression and aggression, which can increase to destructive rage.
 After the intoxication has subsided, there are often after-effects of intoxication known as hangovers.
 Alcohol consumption leads in stages of well-being and feelings of happiness in extreme cases to drunkenness and can end lethally.
 Stages of development in parts per thousand:

 The temperance societies that emerged in the 19th century tried to draw attention to the dangers of alcohol consumption, in some cases by means of depictions.
 The related cartoon "The development of a drunkard - from the first glass to the grave" dates from 1846: